 Once an ever moving mobile camp, Nkorombo found such an amazing spot on the Mara River in the Masai Mara reserve that it has taken up permanent residence.
 It has maintained the intimate and luxurious feel of a mobile camp but boasts year round amazing numbers of black rhino, leopard and lion as well as being perfectly placed for the river crossings of the great migration.

 Governors’ has become synonymous with the Masai Mara.
-The camps, of which there are 4, are all superbly located to benefit from the annual migration herd of wildebeest that come up from Tanzania around the end of July and depart towards the end of October.
-The camps have also, for the last 10 years or so, been the base for the famous BBC Big Cat diaries which have made the plains of East Africa so famous.
+The camps, of which there are 4, are all superbly located to benefit from the annual migration herd of wildebeest that head North from Tanzania around the end of July and depart towards the end of October.
+The camps have also been the base for the famous BBC Big Cat diaries which have made the plains of East Africa so famous.
 The greatest point about Governors’ is that there's a regular a crossing point in view of the bar, so it is possible to sit and have a G&T while seeing probably the greatest spectacle offered in safari!
 The camp is comfortable and continues to offer very good value for money.

 Like its bigger brother, Little Governors’ was one of the original tented camps that the company offered and has long been a favourite.
 Using the same template as its brother, due to its being 20 rooms less, the camp has a much smaller and quiet feel to it.
 The location, on one of the west facing bends of the Mara River, gives the views from rooms an aspect over the river and nearby watering hole.
-With the Paradise plains nearby supplying the area with outstanding game viewing, this is definitely one of the top lodges in the Mara….suffers only due to the close proximity to all of the other Governors’ properties.
+With the Paradise plains nearby supplying the area with outstanding game viewing, this is definitely one of the top lodges in the Mara.
+Its only downside is the close proximity to all of the other bigger Governors’ properties.

 Rekero has long been held as the camp to try and emulate in the Mara as it has everything you would look for from a camp.
 Owner run and managed, the level of standards are comparable with those of camps in Botswana and, due to the depth and knowledge that is learnt through experience of an area over a long period, the guiding can certainly be compared as well.
 The tents themselves may lack the glass fronts and air conditioning that can be offered these days but if it is a great, small and well located camp with awesome game year round that you are looking for then this is it….there is a reason the camp can be very hard to get space in!!